rcdigital/validate/README.md

 #Validate

-version: 0.1.0
+version: 0.1.3

-> Validate is a requireJS module to validate forms
+> Validate is a requireJS module to validate forms, using jquery has dependency.

 ### Bower